Twitter Attribute Classification with Q-Learning on Bitcoin Price Prediction: Introduction

 We summarize our main contributions in more detail as follows: \begin{itemize} \item[$(a)$] First, we study the predictive power of four main tweet attributes: number of tweet poster's followers, number of comments, number of likes, and number of retweets.
 We create four datasets consisting of tweets sorted according to the above attributes.
 Next, we extract the sentiment of each tweet.
 By making four separate predictions based on the datasets and evaluating the prediction results, we detect the most useful attribute for the Bitcoin price prediction.

 \item[$(b)$] Second, we develop the predictive model based on the Q-learning algorithm.
 For this, we first consider a Markov Decision Process (MDP) as follows: the current actual price of Bitcoin serves as a state, the prediction of Bitcoin price as an action, and the difference between the actual price and predicted price as a reward.
-In general, the state transition probability is often not provided which leads for us to adopt the model-free version of Reinforcement Learning (RL).
+In general, the state transition probability is often not provided which leads for us to adopt the model-free version of Reinforcement Learning (RL). \bnote{Using this, we design several reward functions to improve the prediction accuracy of the Q-leaning.}

 \item[$(c)$] Finally, we improve the accuracy of prediction and minimize computer resources (CPU, RAM, and memory) utilization and researcher time.
 The Q-learning based model receives two different datasets as input data where the first dataset consists of all Bitcoin-related tweets without being attribute-filtered (classic approach) and the second dataset is the most useful dataset which we determined earlier among four datasets (proposed approach).
 With two different datasets, the model gives two different prediction outputs.
 By comparing the predictions' parameters, we get a conclusion about which approach is better one.